How is Zeffy free?

 53. Disaster relief webinar

 When it comes to disaster relief, the learning curve can be pretty steep.
-Whether it's filtering and treating water, making the most of what you have around, contacting the right departments for your situation, first aid, etc. there are always people in need of a little guidance.
+Whether it's filtering and treating water, making the most of what you have around, contacting the right departments for your situation, or first aid, there are always people in need of a little guidance.
 A series of webinars (available for a donation) can really help.

 54. Letter-writing campaign